Predict the output of below programs

 Let us examine the condition of while loop.
 It is obvious that as far as the condition of while loop is met, printf will be executed.
 There are two operators in the condition of while loop: post-decrement operator and comparison operator.
 From operator precedence, we know that unary operator post-decrement has higher priority than comparison operator.
 But due to post-decrement property, the value of i will be decremented only after it had been used for comparison.
 So at the first iteration, the condition is true because 10>=0 and then i is decremented.
 Therefore 9 will be printed.
 Similarly the loop continues and the value of i keeps on decrementing.
 Let us see what what happen when condition of while loop becomes 0 >= 0.
 At this time, condition is met and i is decremented.
 Since i is unsigned integer, the roll-over happens and i takes the value of the highest +ve value an unsigned int can take.
 So i is never negative.
 Therefore, it becomes infinite while loop.

-As a side note, if i was signed int, the while loop would have been terminated after printing the highest negative value.
+As a side note, if i was signed int, the while loop would have been terminated after printing the highest positive value.

 < some garbage value of z > 0

 This question has some stuff for operator precedence.
 If the condition of if is met, then z will be initialized to 2 otherwise z will contain garbage value.
 But the condition of if has two operators: assignment operator and modulus operator.
 The precedence of modulus is higher than assignment.
 So y%2 is zero and it’ll be assigned to x.
 So the value of x becomes zero which is also the effective condition for if.
 And therefore, condition of if is false.